bibbox/app-phenotips-fair/INSTALL-APP.md

 #### Set up FAIR Data Point.

-Open Jupyter via the app dashboard or by chnagung the subdomain of the url to `<instancename>-juypter`:
+Open Jupyter via the app dashboard or by changing the subdomain of the url to `<instancename>-jupyter`:

 ![Screenshot05.1](assets/app_dashboard.png)